 Kahlil Joseph, a visiting artist in the new Presidential Residencies on the Future of the Arts program, presents BLKNWS, a two-channel video projection that is displayed at the Cantor, the dining hall in Lagunita and, Harmony House.
+It is also on view at the Venice Biennale.
 The broadcast project blurs the lines between art, journalism, entrepreneurship, and cultural critique.

 This exhibition is organized by the Cantor Arts Center.
 The residency is hosted in collaboration with the Institute for Diversity in the Arts.
 We gratefully acknowledge support from the Office of the President, Stanford University.